Shooting has a big plastic problem, but there may well be a natural solution...

 So… to be on target… it seems that size really does matter!

-If you have product that’s been designed with the female in mind and want to find out how you might be able to protect it with IP rights, please feel free to drop me an email at firstname.lastname@example.org.
+If you have product that’s been designed with the female in mind and want to find out how you might be able to protect it with IP rights, get in touch at firstname.lastname@example.org.

 You may want to read my previous article, 'A natural solution to shooting's plastic problem', all about biodegradable shotgun cartridges.